-They don’t understand queuing; buying groceries can turn into a stressful experience – they scan the items much faster than you can bag them so you have to move fast, and there’s never a friendly chit chat involved.
-They love rules and take little things far too seriously but trust me on this: the trains here are always late!!
-Shocking.
+They don’t understand queuing.
+Buying groceries can turn into a highly stressful experience: cashiers scan the items much faster than any human could possibly bag them so you have to move fast, and there’s never enough time or disposition for friendly chit chat (after all, that’s not very effective).
+They love rules and take little things far too seriously and trust me on this: the trains here are always late!

 I still don’t fully understand the German culture and habits, but I’ve come to slowly appreciate a lot of aspects about it.
 I’m not the only one – there are hundreds of books on the subject.
 People from all over the world trying to understand things like why you can’t mown your lawn on Sundays, and what is it about curry wurst that they love so much.
 It’s like being part of a little club, the outsiders club.
 Having said that, there’s a lot to admire and learn from the Germans, and there’s one particular thing I seem to love the most…

-One thing I’ve noticed since moving here is how many elderly couples I see everywhere.
+One thing I’ve noticed since moving here is how many elderly couples I see walking around hand in hand everywhere.
 They’re usually very active and out and about.
-The ladies wear short skirts and short dresses in the summer and there’s no judgement or shaming or feeling uncomfortable (and that’s another thing I love about it, there doesn’t seem to be that obsession with youth that make older woman feel invisible and obsolete), they just look beautiful.
+The ladies wear short skirts and short dresses in the summer and there’s no judgement or shaming or feeling uncomfortable – another thing I love about life here, the fact that there’s less of that crazy obsession over youth that makes older woman feel invisible and obsolete, they just look beautiful.